 For help deciding whether to have a procedure for varicose veins, see:

 If you are thinking of radiofrequency ablation treatment, consider some questions to ask about varicose vein treatment.
-These questions include: How much experience does the doctor have with the particular treatment?
-How much do the exam and treatment cost?
+These questions include: How much do the exam and treatment cost?
 How many treatments does the doctor think you will need?

 Health Tools help you make wise health decisions or take action to improve your health.